williamhaley/garfieldunlimited.com/README.md

 It is entirely optional to modify this config, but may make more sense as the scope and complexity increase.

+The `ENV` file is in git, but changes to it are ignored using `git update-index --assume-unchanged ENV`.

 # Install

 You should be able to apply these instructions both to your dev environment and a production server.